MiKelBP/UNO-Game-Project/README.md

 # UNO_Project
-Adaptation of the popular board game "UNO" in the Unity video game engine, it comes included with the code to deploy a server and play against other people
+Adaptation of the popular board game "UNO" in the Unity video game engine, it comes included with the code to deploy a server and play against other people.
+Done by a few students of computer engineering.